Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

     - **Implementation**:
       - Moved `ConfigurationError` definition to the `

+## Strategy Implementation Pattern

+The Abidance Trading Bot uses a specific pattern for strategy implementation:

+1. Each strategy has a corresponding configuration class (e.g., `SMAConfig` for `SMAStrategy`)
+2. The strategy constructor expects a configuration object of the appropriate type
+3. The configuration object contains all parameters needed by the strategy, including:
+   - `name`: A unique name for the strategy instance
+   - `symbols`: List of trading symbols the strategy will operate on
+   - `timeframe`: The timeframe for analysis (e.g., '15m', '1h')
+   - Strategy-specific parameters (e.g., `fast_period` and `slow_period` for SMA strategy)

+When creating a strategy instance, you must:
+1. Create the appropriate configuration object for the strategy type
+2. Set all required parameters on the configuration object
+3. Pass the configuration object to the strategy constructor

+This pattern allows for type-safe strategy configuration and initialization.

 # New Knowledge Base

 This document contains insights and lessons learned during the development of the Abidance Trading Bot.